 B. All Internet-only banks officially kicked off their operations in March 2022 with the encouragement of innovative financial technology

-1. In order to help financial industry, grasp the business opportunities created by digitalization of banks, encourage innovative financial technology, and meet the needs of the new generation of consumers, the Financial Supervisory Commission issued a policy statement on the opening of Internet-only banks in April 2018 and have reached the milestones listed in the table below for promotion of Internet-only banks.
+1. In order to help financial industry, grasp the business opportunities created by digitalization of banks, encourage innovative financial technology, and meet the needs of the new generation of consumers, the Financial Supervisory Commission issued a policy statement on the opening of Internet-only banks in April 2018 and has reached the milestones listed in the table below for promotion of Internet-only banks.

 Table 4: Milestones reached for promoting of Internet-only banks